sumanchatterjee341/Learning-WebSocket/README.md

 ---

 Thank you for checking out the Chat Application!
-We hope you find it useful for your real-time communication needs.
+I hope you find it useful for your learning in websocket usage with real-time communication needs.